dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis/includes/webapplication.md

 The following sections contain sample code using <xref:Microsoft.AspNetCore.Builder.WebApplicationBuilder>.

-## Change the content root, application name, and environment
+## Change the content root, app name, and environment

 The following code sets the content root, application name, and environment: